 If it isn’t already, save your file in RTF (“Rich Text Format”).
 RTF is much like the default DOC(X) format for Word but more basic.

-Open your RTF file in WordPad, or a similar program.
+Open your RTF file in WordPad.
 Make some minor change to the file (e.g., adding a space somewhere).
 Save the file.
 Delete your change, and save the file again.

 So, for instance, you won’t have a “Heading 1” style in use any more.
-But, the formatting for the Heading 1 style will still show up where you had applied that style.
+But WordPad will retain the formatting for the Heading 1 style.
+That way, the text will still display as you had it formatted before removing the style.

 When you choose the file format, just choose whatever format besides RTF that you actually need.